liflab/beepbeep-3-book/markdown/core/README.md

 ## Forking a stream {#fork}

 Sometimes, it may be useful to perform multiple separate computations over the same stream.
-In order to do so, one must be able to "split" the original stream into multiple identical copies.
+In order to do so, one must be able to <!--\index{Fork@\texttt{Fork}} ``split''-->"split"<!--/i--> the original stream into multiple identical copies.
 This is the purpose of the [Fork](http://liflab.github.io/beepbeep-3/javadoc/ca/uqac/lif/cep/tmf/Fork.html) processor.

 As a first example, let us connect a queue source to create a fork processor that will replicate each input event in two output streams.
 The "2" passed as an argument to the fork's constructor signifies this.